jinpeng-leeds/jinpeng-leeds.github.io/another-page.md

 # From offline to online: Blended and multimodal progress

-Online participation provides convenience meanwhile making participants have less patience.

-Surveys mode mixed internet, phone, and mail (Dillman et al., 2014)
+Surveys mode mixed internet, phone, and mail (Dillman et al., 2014).

-Viewers commonly have no worried and impatient emotion when they face traditional paper or other offline media.
-The online interface lets the audience feel uncertain and easy to change, who tends to catch key contents quickly and slip to the next page.
-The habit experience brings fixed effects on people’s minds.
-Subramanian (2018) mentions network makes common people have short attention span in media content.
-The short attention span leads to quick social rhythms today in some aspects (Firth et al., 2016).
+Online participation offers the advantage of convenience, but it may also lead to a decrease in participant patience.
+In contrast, individuals typically exhibit greater patience when engaging with traditional paper or other offline media.
+The online interface introduces an element of uncertainty, making users more inclined to quickly skim through content, potentially missing key information before moving on to the next page.
+This behavior is often influenced by habitual experiences, as Subramanian (2018) pointed out that online networks tend to foster shorter attention spans in media consumers.
+This shortened attention span, in turn, contributes to the accelerated pace of social interaction in various aspects of modern life (Firth et al., 2016).

 *References*